-While functional separation is recognised to be beneficial in the promotion of intraplatform competition, its effects on infrastructure-based competition may be detrimental, as functional separation may lead to a form of monopoly in the access segment of the telecommunications market.
+While functional separation is recognised to be beneficial in the promotion of intraplatform competition, its effects on infrastructure-based competition may be detrimental.

 Therefore NRAs will need to assess the likelihood of investments in new access infrastructures by alternative operators.
 The time perspective is important in this assessment, as the effects of functional separation can be different in the short and in the medium/long term.